 Camden is a treat in all seasons.
-In spring, marvel at abundant wildflowers such as white trillium, trout lilies, bloodroot and violets.
+In spring, marvel at abundant wildflowers such as white trillium, trout lilies, bloodroot, and violets.
 To beat summer’s heat, splash and paddle in the swimming pond or the beach at Brawner’s Lake.
 Don’t forget the sunscreen!
 As the woods burst with autumn colors, put on your waders and commune with the trout in Pinewood River.
 And in winter, tow the snowmobile or strap on your snowshoes to explore the miles of groomed trails to historic ruins or to enjoy the snow-covered silence.

-Boasting 80 drive-in sites (47 with electric hookups), great facilities, and easy access to activities, RV camping at Camden State Park is a pleasant and restorative experience.
+Boasting 80 drive-in sites (47 with electric hookups), 12 equestrian campsites, great facilities, and easy access to activities, RV camping at Camden State Park is a pleasant and restorative experience.
 You will be near the river and lake no matter which camp you choose.
 Whatever outdoor activity you enjoy, you can find it here at Camden.

-Camden State Park is located in the southwestern Minnesota, about one and a half hours from Sioux Falls, SD and three hours from Minneapolis.
+Camden State Park is located in the southwestern Minnesota area, about 1.5 hours from Sioux Falls, SD and three hours from Minneapolis.
 The next biggest town is Marshall, MN, which lies about ten miles away, off of State Highway 23.
 Just off of County Road 83, you can reach the park from US-59 to the east, US-14 to the south, US-75 to the west, and MN-30 to the north.

-Within the park, all of the 92 sites in the three campgrounds can fit up to 50-foot rigs, and seven of those can also manage 60-footers (in drive-through spots).
+Within the park, all of the 92 sites in the three campgrounds can fit up to 50-foot rigs, and seven of those can also manage 60-footers in drive-through spots.
 There are no reports of the roads within the park being too difficult for the 60-foot RVs, although, if you have any doubts, call ahead to get info on specific spots.

 Unless there is snow on the ground, Camden State Park is your biking oyster!
 All around the park you can cruise on single track mountain bike trails - check out the prairies, hilly forest, and cross over exciting streams and rivers.
 If you don’t want to be quite so extreme, hop on the Camden Regional Bike Trail - a 10-mile, paved track from the park to the nearby city of Marshall.
 Take this scenic route to get some ice cream or a drink in this charming town with excellent bike lanes to help you easily get around on two wheels.